jakehamilton/leverage/packages/core/README.md

 -   Run a function after a Unit has been installed
 -   Manage Unit state
 -   Get an installed Plugin or Service

+A Unit's exposed methods are automatically wrapped to support hooks.
+Any functions that are not exported will **not** be wrapped with hook support.

 #### `useConfig`